-Terry Chapman, one of Qualasept ’s sponsored PhD students, was shortlisted for the prestigious “Ede & Ravenscroft Prize” given to the University of Bath student with the most outstanding postgraduate research.
-This is done through a written submission from which 5 candidates are selected, Terry is one of them, to present in front of a panel of judges who would decide who wins the prize.
+Terry Chapman, one of Qualasept’s sponsored PhD students, was shortlisted for the prestigious “Ede & Ravenscroft Prize” given to the University of Bath student with the most outstanding postgraduate research.
+This is done through a written submission from which five candidates are selected—Terry is one of them—to present in front of a panel of judges who would decide who wins the prize.

-A major outcome of his research has been the successful stability study performed on Kadcyla.
+A significant outcome of his research has been the successful stability study performed on Kadcyla.

 This is not only a world first in stability research but also an achievement that allows Bath ASU to provide Kadcyla with extended stability to the NHS.